commenthol/veloze/README.md

 - Too Busy middleware to prevent server from overload
 - Support for server-side rendering engines
 - Safe final handler to prevent info leakage from internal error exposure in responses
-- res.send() with or without Etag generation
+- res.send() to send any content with or without Etag generation
+- res.json() to respond with a JSON object, with or without Etag generation

 Project Goals:
 - Provide a fast and modern web-server